th7mo/th7mo.com/src/content/garden/recipe-book.md

 * 150ml vla
 * 150ml yoghurt
 * 150ml milk
-* 2 scoops chocolate protein powder
+* 2 scoops chocolate protein powder (Weight Gainer)

 1. Put the milk in the blender.
 2. Add 2 scoops of protein powder.
 3. Add the vla.
 4. Add 4 scoops of protein powder
 5. Add the yoghurt.
-6. Blend for ~60 seconds.
+6. Blend for around 60 seconds.
-7. Stir with a spoon and blend again for ~60 seconds.
+7. Stir with a spoon and blend again for around 60 seconds.

 ## Thai wok with rice
 These ingredients are sufficient for 2 portions: